Transfer of Shares in a Private Company

 - Issue of new Certificates under the Company Seal and signed by a director and company secretary

-- Check the articles of association to ensure there are no restrictions on the transfer or issue of shares
+- Check the articles of association or the constitution to ensure there are no restrictions on the transfer or issue of shares

 - Should any restrictions be in place a special resolution will need to be passed and filed at the Companies Registration Office